Mindfulness, Resilience & Leadership: Courage Training with Joel Levey

 5. Integration

-Joel’s story about designing the Jedi Warrior / Ultimate Warrior Training Program makes this point in a high-stakes way.
-The training was not “just meditate harder.”
-It included a long preparation arc, skilled teachers, intensive practice, psychophysiological tools, ethical framing, and a six-month container designed to train attention, emotion, courage, and wise use of power.6
+Joel's story about designing the Jedi Warrior / Ultimate Warrior Training Program makes this concrete in a high-stakes way.
+The training was never "just meditate harder."
+It included a long preparation arc, skilled teachers, intensive practice, psychophysiological tools, ethical framing, and a six-month container designed to train attention, emotion, courage, and wise use of power.

-That is the leadership lesson: do not ask people to become more vulnerable, mindful, or emotionally honest without building the container that makes honesty safe enough to metabolize.
+The leadership lesson here: do not ask people to become more vulnerable, mindful, or emotionally honest without building the container that makes honesty safe enough to metabolize.

 Practice